 - Complete clinical experiences, including student teaching.

-- Pass the appropriate Michigan Test for Teacher Certification (MTTC) content examinations.
-Passage of content examinations is required before recommendation for certification.
-In alternative route programs, testing is required prior to entrance into the program.
+- Pass the appropriate Michigan Test for Teacher Certification (MTTC) content and Professional Knowledge and Skills examinations.
+Passage of all examinations is required before recommendation for certification.
+Individuals attending in-state preparation programs will be advised which tests to take by their program.
+Individuals applying from out of state should apply first, before registering for a test.

 -